IgniteUI/igniteui-docfx/en/components/tabbar.md

 }
 ```

-You can see the result of the code above at the beginning of this article in the [Tabbar Demo](#tabbar-demo) section.
+You can see the result of the code above at the beginning of this article in the [Bottom Navigation Demo](#bottom-navigation-demo) section.

 <div class="divider"></div>

 ### API Summary

-The tab bar component has a few more APIs to explore, which are listed below.
+The Bottom Navigation component has a few more APIs to explore, which are listed below.

 #### Inputs